-VIP Tickets for Opening Night available!
+VIP Tickets for Closing Night available!

 Mental Health Awareness of Michiana (MHAM) is excited to present its second year of a specialized art exhibit, ‘Journey of the Mind through Artistic Visual Expression’, in partnership with the downtown Elkhart Public Library and St. Joe County Public Library, running Feb.
 21-March 26, 2026.

-OPENING NIGHT
+CLOSING NIGHT

-VIP Early Access – 5-6:30 p.m. (tickets required)
+VIP Access – 5-7:30 p.m. (tickets required)

-Elkhart Public Library, 300 S. Second St.
+St. Joe County Public Library, 300 S. Second St.

 This second annual Journey of the Mind exhibit facilitates connection through the healing power of art.
 This year, we have a traveling exhibit in partnership with the Elkhart Public Library and the St. Joe County Public Library.
 This event features local professional and amateur artists of all ages and backgrounds who use the creative process as a tool for mental and emotional wellbeing.
 Journey of the Mind not only exhibits artwork; it also highlights the story behind the art.